SouthGreenPlatform/trainings/_pages/linux/galaxyPractice.md

 Practice3 will be performed in the Galaxy South Green.
 * Create a new history for this practice (ex: SNP calling)
-* From `Shared data => Data libraries`, import into your history fastq datasets for 3 individuals (RC1, RC2, RC3) and reference fasta
+* From `Shared data => Data libraries`, import into your history fastq datasets for 3 individuals (RC1, RC2, RC3) as well as reference fasta
 `Galaxy_trainings_2015 => NGS`
 * Process a FastqC analysis for RC1 to control the quality of sequencing
-* Import the shared workflow "mapping and cleaning
+* Import the shared workflow called `Mapping_SNPCalling_PairedEnd`
 * Observe the different steps of the workflow
 * Run the complete workflow.
 It provides a collection of Bam files.
-* Run the SNP calling workflow.
-Observe the final VCF output
+* Observe the final VCF output

 -----------------------